idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/LAROMANCE.md

 If the input values are to be extrapolated, a sigmoidal function is utilized to extrapolate from the lower limit of the out-of-bound input to zero strain.
 Extrapolation can only be performed for temperature, stress, and the environmental factor state variables.
-The remaining ROM inputs (mobile dislocations, immobile dislocations, and previous strain) are calculated internally, and thus must be within the window of applicability at the start of the simulation.
+The remaining ROM inputs (cell dislocations, cell wall dislocations, and previous strain) are calculated internally, and thus must be within the window of applicability at the start of the simulation.

 ## Writing a LAROMANCE Stress Update Material